barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/08_crime_frisks.png)

 The chart above illustrates a pretty linear relationship between the previous year's crime level and stop & frisk in each neighborhood of DC.
-Of course, there are dozens and dozens of other confounding variables that are not being considered in this simplistic approach, but if you were only to use this one variable to predict stop and frisk, you would end up with a model<sup>1</sup> like this:
+Of course, there are dozens and dozens of other confounding variables that influence crime and policing behavior not being considered in this simplistic approach, but if you were only to use this one variable to predict stop and frisk, you would end up with a model<sup>1</sup> like this:

 <table style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>